MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/machine-learning-services-tutorials.md

 This example focuses on moving a solution into production.
 You'll learn how to wrap R code in a stored procedure, save an R model to a [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] database, and make parameterized calls to the R model for prediction.

-**Audience:** TThis tutorial is intended for SQL developers, application developers, or SQL DBAs who will be supporting R solutions and want to learn how to deploy R models to SQL Server.
+**Audience:** This tutorial is intended for SQL developers, application developers, or SQL professionals who will be supporting R solutions and want to learn how to deploy R models to SQL Server.

-**Requirements:** Some basic R knowledge.
-No R environment is needed; all R code is provided and you can build the complete solution using only [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] and familiar business intelligence and SQL development tools.
+**Requirements:** No R environment is needed!
+All R code is provided and you can build the complete solution using only [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] and familiar business intelligence and SQL development tools.
+However, some basic knowledge of R is helpful.

-Access to a server with SQL Server R Services or Machine Learning Services with R already enabled.
+You must have access to a SQL Server with the R language installed and enabled.
 For setup help, see [Prerequisites](#bkmk_Prerequisites).

 ### <a name="bkmk_rtsql"></a>Using R Code in T-SQL

 [Using R Code in Transact-SQL &#40;SQL Server R Services&#41;](../../advanced-analytics/r-services/using-r-code-in-transact-sql-sql-server-r-services.md)

 **What's in it:** This quick-start covers the basic syntax for using R in [!INCLUDE[tsql](../../includes/tsql-md.md)].

 You'll learn how to call the R run-time from T-SQL, wrap R functions in SQL code, and run a stored procedure that saves R output and R models to a SQL table.

-**Audience:** This tutorial is for people who are new to the feature, and want to learn the basics.
-No R or SQL experience is required.
+**Audience:** This tutorial is for people who are new to the feature, and want to learn the basics of calling R from a stored procedure.

 **Requirements:** No knowledge of R or SQL required.